 For instance, if you wanted to help your administration, you could encourage cooperative clients who are prompt for appointments, fully informative in replying to queries, organised in sending information and documents, etc.

 The more you define IDEAL clients, and set out to attract them, the more productivity you are likely to notice.
-And alongside this, profitability will follow – enabling growth, building works, new trainings, wider marketing, better reserves and so on.
+And alongside this, profitability will follow – enabling growth, building works, new trainings, improved morale, wider marketing, better reserves and so on.

 2. Encourage Your Clients To Help Your Productivity

 You can influence your clients to be more co-operative with your various processes:

 - as you inform them during their journey towards you

 - after they have become clients – while working with you